 The very latest trend in advanced robotics is collaborative robots also known as cobots.
 Cobots are hot.
 These programmable systems offer an efficient way to automate the shop floor and improve quality assurance.
 Check out how GE Lighting leverage this technology and use cobots on the production line:

 In manufacturing, short product development lifecycles and quick time-to-market are the holy grail everyone seeks.
-Cloud computing and cloud-based software satisfy this insatiable need for the speed and change the way business operates.
+Cloud computing and cloud-based eCommerce software satisfy this insatiable need for the speed and change the way business operates.
 Some companies are already running cloud-driven manufacturing systems, but with the rise of Industry 4.0, the importance of hasslefree data sharing and streamlined business processes continues to grow.

 By embracing end-to-end cloud software, manufacturers can set up and maintain the entire IT infrastructure with minimal investment.
 Manufacturing eCommerce systems deployed in the cloud can save up to 54% of expenses related to IT infrastructure, maintenance, and lifecycle for new and existing operational or process improvement projects.

 In addition, cloud-based solutions designed specifically for manufacturers allow for better collaboration with partners and suppliers while minimizing the risk of sharing confidential data.
 Cloud technology has a high potential to be adopted by resellers, enabling manufacturers to improve supply chain efficiency.